 Rewards you received as a signup bonus may be rescinded if you cancel your account within a few months of opening the account.
 Leaving your account open for at least a year (and using your rewards before closing your card, of course) should protect you from losing the signup bonus.

-You return items that have earned rewards.
-Credit card issuers have to have a provision like this in place, otherwise, people would max out their cards to earn rewards then return the items and keep the reward.
+Credit card issuers have to have a provision like this in place; otherwise, people would max out their cards to earn rewards then return the items and keep the reward.
 Don't let the risk of losing rewards make you keep an item you don't want or can't afford.
 You can always earn those rewards again on a future purchase.

-Your purchases are outside the reward categories.
 You don't technically lose rewards when you make purchases outside the reward categories, but you also don't earn any.
 Pay attention to the types of purchases you have to make to earn rewards and even the kinds of stores you need to shop in.
-For example, your gas rewards credit card pay may rewards on purchases from standalone gas stations only, not from gas purchases made at warehouse stores.
+For example, your gas rewards credit card may pay rewards on purchases from standalone gas stations only, not from gas purchases made at warehouse stores.

 Balance transfers and cash advances also do not earn rewards.
 Cash equivalent transactions like the purchase of money orders, cashier's checks, foreign currency, and wire transfers also do not earn rewards.

-You miss changes to the rewards program.
-You can also lose you rewards if the credit card issuer changes the reward program.
+You can also lose your rewards if the credit card issuer changes the reward program.
 Of course, this is something that's out of your control.
 If the credit card issuer gives you a chance to use your credit card rewards before the program changes, be sure to act immediately so you don't lose all the rewards you've worked so hard to earn.
 Otherwise, you could lose your credit card rewards for good.